lox-space/lox/README.md

 Utilities for reading and writing data in various formats.

-### lox-utils
+### lox-math

-A collection of utilities used across the Lox ecosystem.
+A collection of mathematical utilities used across the Lox ecosystem.

 ## Used by...